 6. Consider other types of medications

-- If your older adult could be depressed, treat with antidepressants
+- If an older adult is depressed, treat with antidepressants.

 There may be situations where antipsychotic medications may be necessary.